AllanOps/alx-low_level_programming1/0x06-pointers_arrays_strings/README.md

-This project is more about Pointers, Arrays and Strings and more operations on them as explained in the commits
+This project is more about Pointers, Arrays and Strings and more operations on them.